Why Is the Insurance Company Delaying My Property Insurance Claim?

 Statute 627.4265 states that if “a person and an insurer have agreed in writing to the settlement of a claim, the insurer shall tender payment according to the terms of the agreement no later than 20 days after such settlement is reached.

 How to Avoid This: If you suspect the insurance company is stalling to force a low settlement, it’s crucial to stand firm and not settle for less than you deserve.
-Consulting with an attorney at Williams Law, P.A. can help you push back against these tactics and get your claim paid.
+Consulting with an insurance claim attorney at Williams Law, P.A. can help you push back against these tactics and get your claim paid.

 Understanding Bad Faith Practices

-In some cases, an insurance company may engage in bad faith practices, which are illegal and unethical actions designed to avoid paying out claims.
+Sometimes, an insurance company may engage in bad faith practices, which are illegal and unethical actions designed to avoid paying out claims.
 Examples of bad faith practices include:

 • Unreasonable Delays: Deliberately delaying the processing of your claim without a valid reason.